Police: Person in sleeping bag run over, killed in Eugene

 PORTLAND, Ore.
 (AP) — Police in Eugene are investigating the death of a person in a sleeping bag who authorities say was run over in a parking lot.

+He says the driver involved was gone by the time officers arrived but that the driver and vehicle had been located by Monday afternoon.

-He says the death is being investigated as a hit and run incident and surveillance footage from nearby businesses is being sought to help in the investigation.
+Hankemeier says the death is being investigated as a hit and run incident and surveillance footage from nearby businesses was being sought.

-An investigation is ongoing.
 Police haven’t yet released the identity of the person who was killed.

 Police ask any possible witnesses or anyone with more information to contact the agency at 541-682-5111.